12-Step Programs: 12 Steps to Recovery from Addiction

 The effectiveness of 12-Step programs

-The 12-Step program, first developed and used by Alcoholics Anonymous, is a 12-Step plan in order to overcome addictions and compulsions.
+The 12-Step program, first developed and used by Alcoholics Anonymous, is a structured approach designed to help individuals overcome addictions and compulsions.
 The basic premise of this model is that people can help one another achieve and maintain abstinence from substances, but that healing cannot come about unless people with addictions surrender to a higher power.
-This higher power doesn’t need to be a traditional Christian version of God—it can be as simple as the community of the 12-Step meetings, the universe, or a different version of a higher power.
+This higher power doesn’t need to be a traditional Christian version of God.
+It can be as simple as the community of the 12-Step meetings, the universe, or a different version of a higher power.

-Twelve-Step programs remain a commonly recommended and used treatment modality for various types of addiction.
-According to the Substance Abuse and Mental Health Services Administration (SAMSHA) in its National Survey of Substance Abuse Treatment Services from 2020, 12-Step models are utilized by approximately 65.5% of treatment centers nationwide.1
+12-Step programs remain a commonly recommended and used treatment modality for various types of addiction.
+According to the Substance Abuse and Mental Health Services Administration (SAMHSA) in its National Survey of Substance Use from 2023, 12-Step models are utilized by nearly 50% of treatment centers nationwide.1

 What are the 12 Steps of AA?